-1. This Guidance Statement has been formulated by the Auditing and Assurance Standards Board (AUASB) to provide guidance to auditors to interpret, discharge and report under Item 21 of Annexure 1 to the Franchising Code of Conduct (the "Franchising Code").
+1. This Guidance Statement has been formulated by the Auditing and Assurance Standards Board (AUASB) to provide guidance to auditors) to assist auditors to interpret, discharge and report under Item 210 of Annexure 1 to the Franchising Code of Conduct (the "Franchising Code").